-The pilot instrumentation of the automated inspection system has been done on Unit 3 of the Swiss powerplant Mörel.
-The selected unit is a single jet unit with a horizontal axis.
-The unit gets its water from a catchment area in the alps where a glacier is present.
+The pilot instrumentation of the system has been done in a Swiss powerplant.
+In the meantime, a second installation in Austria has followed.
+Both units are Pelton turbines unit with horizontal axis.
+The first unit gets its water from a catchment area in the alps where a glacier is present.
 Therefore, the sediment load in summer is rather high and the runner sees some sand erosion over the time of operation.

-In Figure 6 the image acquisition unit can be seen.
-The camera with a resolution of 2048x1536 pixels at the center plane of the runner and the two LED light sources on each side are mounted above the injector.
+In Figure 8 the image acquisition unit can be seen.
+The camera with a resolution of 2048x1536 pixels (Austria: 4505x4505px) at the center plane of the runner and the two LED light sources on each side are mounted above the injector.
 With this position a good view into the bucket and thus to the hydraulic active surface is granted.
 In addition, with this installation location the equipment is well protected against the heavy forces of the splashing water during operation.

-Figure 6: Image acquisition unit of the pilot project at Mörel 3 in CAD (left) and installed at site (right)
+Figure 8: Image acquisition unit of the Swiss pilot project in CAD (left) and installed at site (right)